osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

             u * rl /data/xrootdfs -rl /data/xrootdfs/private

-    Instead, specify the following to ensure that all users will not be able to read the contents of `/data/xrootdfs/private` unless specified with another authorization rule:
+    Instead, specify the following to ensure that a given user will not be able to read the contents of `/data/xrootdfs/private` unless specified with another authorization rule:

             u * -rl /data/xrootdfs/private rl /data/xrootdfs